stsiwo/ddd_concept/README.md

 ## Unit of Work (UoW)

-  - run a transaction based on a logical group of more than one Aggregates
+  - run a transaction based on a logical group of more than one Aggregates.

-  - used when you need eventual consistency
+  - if you follow the rigit DDD, you don't need to use this pattern since an aggregate per transaction, and if you need to communicate with different Aggregates/BCs you need to use eventual consitency (e.g., Saga/Event Sourcing).

   - merge multipel opeartions of database into a single batch to improve teh performance.